 14. Andrew Jackson’s Hermitage

-Being the home of former president Andrew Jackson, it’s a fantastic example of grandiose, plantation-style architecture.
+Being the home of former president Andrew Jackson, it’s a fantastic example of exquisite, plantation-style architecture.
 It has been carefully preserved as a testament to the way that wealthy Nashville residents used to live.

 But it is also uncomfortable to look at how the slave trade was normalized in the South in the 1800s.
 Andrew Jackson owned dozens of enslaved people housed in log cabins behind the estate.